TERREMEMBER/znbase/docs/content/latest/manage/_index.md

         <div class="title">Migrate data</div>
       </div>
       <div class="body">
-        Bulk data import and export in the context of YugabyteDB.
+        Bulk data import and export in the context of ZNbaseDB.
       </div>
     </a>
   </div>